alarmfox/dtlab-api/README.md

 #### Serialization

 Serialization is about transforming an object into a string, so it can be send over the network as a stream of bytes.
 As it can be a very hard operation, every model in `models.py` offer a serialize method.
-In order to return JSON object, you have tu use the `jsonify` function from Flask library.
+In order to return JSON object, you must use the `jsonify` function from Flask library.

 ```python
 from db import db, Router